aerial view intersection

 However, insurance companies are notorious for minimizing their payouts or refusing to administer payouts altogether.
 So if you find yourself in a situation where the responsible party is unwilling to take ownership of their negligence, you may have to turn to legal action.
 That is, you may have to file a personal injury claim.

-For more information on how to go about your personal injury claim, you must not hesitate in reaching out to a competent Washington, D.C. auto accident lawyer.
-We await your phone call.
+For more information on how to go about your personal injury claim, you must not hesitate to reach out to a competent Washington, D.C., auto accident lawyer.